EduardoXDuardo/vbank/README.md

 ### Prerequisites
 -   Java 21 JDK
--   PostgreSQL 15+
 -   Maven 3.9+
--   Docker Desktop (for the RabbitMQ broker)
+-   Docker Desktop
 -   An IDE (e.g., IntelliJ, VSCode) or a terminal.

 ### How to Run the Project

+The project is fully containerized with Docker Compose, making the setup process extremely simple.

 1.  **Clone the repository:**
     ```bash